 Ohio’s home prices rose 5.2% in 2024, with urban areas like Columbus and Cleveland facing increased competition.

-Local DPA programs like Toledo’s and Dayton’s are limited and first-come, first-served, with funds potentially depleting by mid-2025.
+Local DPA programs like Toledo’s and Dayton’s are limited and first-come, first-served, with funds potentially depleting by the end of 2025.
 OHFA’s YourChoice! and Grants for Grads require repayment if sold or refinanced early, and MTC benefits depend on tax liability.

 USDA home financing are restricted to rural counties (e.g., Adams, Vinton), and VA home loans require military eligibility.
 Buyers should verify funding availability and review repayment terms with lenders.